danielmhair/whisper-clean-media/media_cleaner/Steps.md

 # Need to clean up the audio to be full words
 ./main -m ./models/ggml-base.en.bin -f ./samples/output.wav -ml 1 >> output.txt

-# Now that we have the audio,
+# Now that we have the audio, we need to clean the transcription to have full words

+python3 clean_transcription.py

 # Remove Not-Safe-For-Work Images from video